BetaNYC/NYC-CIF/Lessons/01-01-Intro-to-CIF.md

 ### School of Data Conference

-Two day long confrence dedicated to civic technology and civic hacking.
+Two day long conference dedicated to civic technology and civic hacking.

-**At this confrence, you will present your work.**
+**At this conference, you will present your work.**

 What work?